anconet/notes/readMe.md

-# This repo is my notes on setting things up
+# A repo for notes on things.
 ---